progirep/SeeedSpartanEdgeResources/ESP32BitstreamLoader/README.md

 # FPGA Bitstream from built-in flash loader

-This is a small Arduino project for the ESP32 MCU on the https://wiki.seeedstudio.com/Spartan-Edge-Accelerator-Board/ Seed Studio Spartan Edge Accelerator].
+This is a small Arduino project for the ESP32 MCU on the [Seed Studio Spartan Edge Accelerator](https://wiki.seeedstudio.com/Spartan-Edge-Accelerator-Board/).

 It reads the bitsteam in the second half of the Flash memory chip connected to the MCU.
 Since it has 100k write cycles endurance (according to the manufacturer), even frequent rewriting of that part of the flash should not be a problem.
 The micro SD card is then not needed any more.